SolidOS/solidos/README.md

 ### How to use SolidOS on localhost

 Once you managed to get SolidOS running locally (`npm start`) you can see it over at `https://localhost:8443/`.
-If you encounter any problems make sure to check the [FAQ page](https://github.com/solid/solidos/wiki/FAQs#unauthorised-error-when-you-click-login).
+If you encounter any problems make sure to check the [Troubleshooting SolidOS page](https://github.com/solid/solidos/wiki/Troubleshooting-SolidOS).

 To work on localhost, first you need to register a local user, so hit `register` on `https://localhost:8443/`.
 After you have created your user, you can navigate to your new pod over at `https://username.localhost:8443/`.
 Whenever you need to login again, remember to put `https://localhost:8443/` in the `Enter the URL of your identity provider:` input field.
 Otherwise you will be logged in with a different provider and redirected out of the localhost environment.